Geoogolla/enterprise-docs/docs/licensing.md

 ## Online License Validation

-* Online license validation is a process used by software companies to verify the authenticity and legality of a software license by connecting to the internet.
-It ensures that the provided license key or credentials are legitimate before allowing the software to operate or granting access to certain features.
+* Online license validation is a process used by Bold Reports to verify the authenticity and legality of a Bold Reports license by connecting to the internet.
+It ensures that the provided Bold Reports license key or credentials are legitimate before allowing Bold Reports to operate or granting access to certain features.

 * To activate your account and start the Bold Reports Enterprise Application using online license validation, use your login credentials.
 For more detailed instructions, please follow the [documentation](./../administrator-guide/application-startup/#activate-the-account-using-login-credentials).

 ### How It Works

-1. **User Input:** When a user installs or activates the software, they enter a license key or credentials provided by the software vendor.
+1. When a user installs or activates the Bold Reports, they enter a license key or credentials provided by the Bold Reports software vendor.

-2. **License Check:** The software sends a request to the vendor's server over the internet, including details about the license key or credentials.
+2. Bold Reports initiates a request to its designated server over the internet, transmitting details about the license key or credentials.

-3. **Validation:** The server checks the provided license key or credentials to verify if they are genuine, unused, and align with the authorized usage rights.
+3. The server checks the provided license key or credentials to verify if they are genuine, unused, and align with the authorized usage rights.

-4. **Authorization:** If the license key meets the criteria and is valid, the software is authorized to run or access various features according to the terms of the license agreement.
+4. If the license key meets the criteria and is valid, Bold Reports is authorized to run or access various features according to the terms of the license agreement.

 ### Uses of an Online License Validation

-1. **Anti-Piracy Measure:** Online validation helps prevent software piracy by ensuring that only genuine and authorized license keys are accepted, reducing unauthorized usage or distribution.
+1. Online validation helps prevent Bold Reports piracy by ensuring that only genuine and authorized license keys are accepted, reducing unauthorized usage or distribution.

-2. **Ensuring Compliance:** It ensures users adhere to the software license terms and conditions, allowing software providers to monitor and regulate authorized software use.
+2. It ensures users adhere to Bold Reports license terms and conditions, allowing Bold Reports providers to monitor and regulate authorized software use.

-3. **Security Enhancement:** By validating licenses online, it adds a layer of security, allowing only legitimate users with authorized licenses to access the software, reducing the risk of unauthorized access or security breaches.
+3. By validating licenses online, it adds a layer of security, allowing only legitimate users with authorized licenses to access Bold Reports, reducing the risk of unauthorized access or security breaches.

-4. **Subscription and Payment Models:** It supports subscription-based or usage-based payment models by periodically verifying licenses to ensure users maintain active subscriptions or licenses for continued access.
+4. It supports subscription-based or usage-based payment models by periodically verifying licenses to ensure users maintain active subscriptions or licenses for continued access.

-5. **Version Control and Updates:** Online validation ensures users have access to the correct version or updates of the software, maintaining compatibility, security, and functionality.
+5. Online validation ensures users of Bold Reports have access to the correct version or updates of the Bold Reports software, maintaining compatibility, security, and functionality.

 ## Offline license validation

-* Offline license validation involves authenticating the legitimacy of a software license without requiring an active internet connection.
-It verifies the validity and authenticity of a provided license key or credentials locally on the device without connecting to a central server or online system.
+* Offline license validation, including for Bold Reports, involves authenticating the legitimacy of a Bold Reports software license without requiring an active internet connection.
+It verifies the validity and authenticity of a provided Bold Reports license key or credentials locally on the device without connecting to a central server or online system.

 * While the default setting for the Bold Reports License mandates online license validation, if you face network limitations or any barriers hindering online license validation, you can obtain an offline license key for your subscription.